MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 The term default, in this context, is not a keyword.
 It is an identifier for the default filegroup and must be delimited, as in ON **"**default**"** or ON **[**default**]**.
 If "default" is specified, the QUOTED_IDENTIFIER option must be ON for the current session.
 This is the default setting.
 For more information, see [SET QUOTED_IDENTIFIER](../../t-sql/statements/set-quoted-identifier-transact-sql.md).

 > [!NOTE]
-> "default" does not indicate the database default filegroup in the context of CREATE INDEX.
-This differs from CREATE TABLE, where "default" locates the table on the database default filegroup.
+> "default" does not indicate the database default filegroup in the context of `CREATE INDEX`.
+This differs from `CREATE TABLE`, where "default" locates the table on the database default filegroup.

 [ FILESTREAM_ON { *filestream_filegroup_name* | *partition_scheme_name* | "NULL" } ]

 **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] ([!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] and later)

 Specifies the placement of FILESTREAM data for the table when a clustered index is created.
-The FILESTREAM_ON clause allows FILESTREAM data to be moved to a different FILESTREAM filegroup or partition scheme.
+The `FILESTREAM_ON` clause allows FILESTREAM data to be moved to a different FILESTREAM filegroup or partition scheme.

 _filestream_filegroup_name_ is the name of a FILESTREAM filegroup.
 The filegroup must have one file defined for the filegroup by using a [CREATE DATABASE](../../t-sql/statements/create-database-transact-sql.md) or [ALTER DATABASE](../../t-sql/statements/alter-database-transact-sql.md) statement; otherwise, an error is raised.

-If the table is partitioned, the FILESTREAM_ON clause must be included and must specify a partition scheme of FILESTREAM filegroups that uses the same partition function and partition columns as the partition scheme for the table.
+If the table is partitioned, the `FILESTREAM_ON` clause must be included and must specify a partition scheme of FILESTREAM filegroups that uses the same partition function and partition columns as the partition scheme for the table.
 Otherwise, an error is raised.

 If the table is not partitioned, the FILESTREAM column cannot be partitioned.
-FILESTREAM data for the table must be stored in a single filegroup that is specified in the FILESTREAM_ON clause.
+FILESTREAM data for the table must be stored in a single filegroup that is specified in the `FILESTREAM_ON` clause.

-`FILESTREAM_ON NULL` can be specified in a CREATE INDEX statement if a clustered index is being created and the table does not contain a FILESTREAM column.
+`FILESTREAM_ON NULL` can be specified in a `CREATE INDEX` statement if a clustered index is being created and the table does not contain a FILESTREAM column.

 For more information, see [FILESTREAM &#40;SQL Server&#41;](../../relational-databases/blob/filestream-sql-server.md).